-See how you can easily make homemade suet cakes to help to the birds and other animals who are braving it through the cold winter months.
+See how you can easily make homemade suet cakes to help the birds and other animals who are braving it through the cold winter months.

-According to the Penn State Extension, “approximately 35 species of birds may be seen at feeders in Pennsylvania,” during the winter.
-That’s right, they don’t all fly south for the winter, and it gets really cold here.
-So, I like to make homemade suet cakes to help these little guys out.
-The extra calories from the fat will help them as they labor through winter.
+According to the Penn State Extension, "approximately 35 species of birds may be seen at feeders in Pennsylvania," during the winter.
+That's right, they don't all fly south for the winter, and it gets really cold here.
+So, I like to make homemade suet cakes to help the birds during the winter.
+The extra calories from the fat will help them as they labor through long cold days.